Violence Jack: Violence Jack: Evil Town

 The second OVA, called Violence Jack: Evil Town (バイオレンスジャック　地獄街, Baiorensu Jakku: Jigokugai), was released on December 21, 1988.
 It was an especially controversial entry for the classifications since some of its themes involved necrophilia and cannibalism.

 Due to a massive earthquake, an underground portion of Tokyo has been separated from the outside world.
 Because of the limited supply of food and the constant threat of intergroup warfare, the underground city's survivors have dubbed the area Hell City.
 When the story begins, Evil Town has been in existence for several months.

 Evil Town is split into three "sections."
 Section A consists of businessmen and ordinary citizens, and is the most regulated section due to the presence of police officers.
-Section B, which consists of criminals and lunatics, is controlled by the huge gang leader Mad Saurus and his second in command, the transsexual Blue.
+Section B, which consists of criminals and lunatics, is controlled by the huge gang leader Mad Saurus and his second in command, Blue, the drag.
 Section C, a former modeling agency, avoids contact with the other groups except when necessary.

 Section A is attempting to dig their way back to the surface when they uncover Violence Jack, who has apparently been sealed in a rock wall since the earthquake.
 Section A's leaders invite Jack to stay as their protector, but the other sections have also learned of Jack's existence and call a meeting to see him for themselves.

 At the meeting, the Section C leader Aila Mu offers to hire Jack as their guardian and tells him a disturbing story: After the earthquake occurred, the men of both A and B ran wild, capturing and raping the women until they learned that there was enough food for long-term survival.
 Many of the worst offenders are current Section A leaders, who would revert to behaving like animals if another disaster occurred.
 Convinced by Aila Mu's story, Jack agrees to aid Section C.